tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Enter passphrase:
 ~~~~~

 Your passphrase is used to encrypt your key when it's stored on disk.
 This prevents someone who gets access to your secret keyring from using your key.
-You want to pick a passphrase so incredibly complex that a nobody will ever guess it, even if they use a computer to try guessing words and combinations of words, and so on.
+You want to pick a passphrase so incredibly complex that nobody will ever guess it, even if they use a computer to try guessing words and combinations of words, and so on.
 You also want a passphrase so simple and memorable that you'll never forget it.
 That sounds pretty tough.
 This isn't a guide to passphrases.
 What's your threat model again?
 GPG won't echo your passphrase back as you type it.

 Wait for Entropy